-In the context of the regulatory structure set up by the FSMA and the concepts underpinning it, trainees should have an understanding of:
+In the context of the regulatory structure set up by the FSMA and the concepts underpinning it, trainees should understand:

-- the distinction between tied and independent sectors; (to be kept under review) - the FSA and the major compliance obligations contained in the FSA Handbook - the appropriate Law Society rules and guidance.
+- the distinction between tied and independent sectors; (to be kept under review) - the FCA and the major compliance obligations contained in the FCA Handbook - the appropriate SRA rules and guidance.

-Trainees should know what constitutes a financial promotion and the principal exemptions in the FSMA(Financial Promotion) Order 2001
+Trainees should know what constitutes a financial promotion and the principal exemptions in the FSMA(Financial Promotion) Order 2001.